charliedevelops/dokploy-sdk-ts/README.md

 Dokploy API: Endpoints for dokploy

-More information about the API can be found at http://localhost:3000/api/settings.getOpenApiDocument
+More information about the API can be found at https://docs.dokploy.com/docs/api or you local swagger instance at https://<dokployServerUrl>/swagger
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->